Architectural Trade-offs in the Energy-Efficient Era: A Comparative Study of power-capping NVIDIA H100 and H200: Testbed and Benchmarks

 \subsection{TheBandwidthBenchmark (TBB)}

 TheBandwidthBenchmark\footnote{https://github.com/HPC-Dwarfs/TheBandwidthBenchmark} is a flexible benchmarking suite designed to measure the sustained effective main memory bandwidth on both CPU and GPU architectures.
-It is inspired by the McCalpin STREAM benchmark but adds more kernels to evaluate memory performance across various data access patterns (not that \texttt{s} is a scalar value):\\[1mm] \\[1mm] Figure~\ref{fig:effbw} shows the effective bandwidths for different kernels on NVIDIA H100 and H200.
+It is inspired by the McCalpin STREAM benchmark but adds more kernels to evaluate memory performance across various data access patterns (note that \texttt{s} is a scalar value):\\[1mm] \\[1mm] Figure~\ref{fig:effbw} shows the effective bandwidths for different kernels on NVIDIA H100 and H200.

 For our purposes, we will focus on the double-precision Schönauer Triad (STriad) kernel performance.
 For all STriad benchmarks on H100 and H200, we use a total data set size of 80 GB.
+Although a problem size in excess of 4~GB would have sufficed to make it memory bound, we choose a problem size that takes the better part of the memory on each GPU.
 The optimal thread-block size is automatically determined by TBB.